iamMeshi/moba-board-game/rules.md

 ### Killing jungle mobs
 - Monsters spawn in the jungle areas
-- Whilst a Jungle-type champion is in the jungle they will earn gold at the end of the player's turn
+- Whilst a champion is in one of the jungle areas (not rivers) they will gain their gold income as usual
+- If an enemy jungler is in the same zone you cannot earn gold

 ### Killing champions
 - When an enemy champion's health has been reduced to 0 that champion dies